Tornado warned supercell near Colfax, North Dakota. Aug 5th, 2006

 Started the day heading due west in MN from the twin cities.
 I turned north from Litchfield to I-94 as the SW part of the state was very inconsistent on models for capping, while the north was pretty much agreed that it would break somewhere.
 Was at the SD/ND/MN border area when a storm finally went up.
 Thanks to Bill Doms for giving me additional info while out there.

-Video of close strong motion:
+Video of strong motion:

 Still pics: